denodrivers/postgres/docs/README.md

 and maximize query performance for multiple queries (see https://security.stackexchange.com/questions/15214/are-prepared-statements-100-safe-against-sql-injection)

-The idea is simple, provide a base sql statement with placeholders for any variables required, and then provide said variables in an array of arguments
+The idea is simple, provide a base SQL statement with placeholders for any variables required, and then provide said variables in an array of arguments

 ```ts